CefasRepRes/agriforwards-summer-school-2022/README.md

 - [ ] MF to look at Sainsburys Centre as a venue for the presentations + dinner.
 Can they facilitate a Zoom for others to dial in?
+(In hand 13.4.2022)

-- [ ] MF to look further at booking a company for media training - could be 1 day
+- [ ] MF to look further at booking a company for media training - could be 1 day (Media training has been axed - not enough time)

-- [ ] Book restaurant in Norwich and transport for Wednesday evening.
+- [ ] Book restaurant in Norwich and transport for Wednesday evening (Not needed.
+Brown bag dinner for studens on campus - they'll be deep in challenge.
+13.4.2022)

-- [ ] MF to organise breakfast, lunch and dinner vouchers
+- [ ] MF to organise breakfast, lunch and dinner vouchers (In hand 13.4.2022)

-- [ ] MF to book Lowestoft caterer for coffee and lunch (Tuesday) (Rob to suggest)
+- [ ] MF to book Lowestoft caterer for coffee and lunch (Tuesday) (Rob to suggest) (Awaiting suggestions from Cefas)

-- [ ] MF to book coach for Cefas day
+- [ ] MF to book coach for Cefas day (In hand 13.4.2022)

 - [ ] MF to book UEA accommodation (+ for Rob and other supervisors?)
+(In hand 13.4.2022.
+Note that Rob Lloyd will need accommodation)

-- [ ] MF Student registration form
+- [ ] MF Student registration form (In hand 13.4.2022)
+- [ ] MF to suggest social on Monday night, possibly with T Hunkin
+- [ ] MF to contact Assembly Rooms re Thurs night presentations (plus streaming) and dinner.
+Or cathedral.
+Or City Hall.

 ## Timetable